Wheeler girls fall to Newell Fonda

 The Mustangs tenacious defense took control early on while the Newell Fonda shooters found their groove early and often.
 By the end of the first quarter they had built a 22 point lead and expanded that to 32 by halftime.

-From the outset Wheeler ball handler were swarmed by Mustangs who attacked the ball relentlessly.
+From the outset Wheeler ball handlers were swarmed by Mustangs who attacked the ball relentlessly.
 No in-bound pass, no dribble, no shot went unchallenged - usually by more than one Mustang.

 “They’re just good,” head coach Darren Miller said after the game.
 “As you’re coaching your team you’re kind of in awe as you watch them because of how they rotate defensively and I don’t think they missed a shot in the first quarter.”